arcee-ai/DALM/dalm/datasets/reading_comprehension_generation/README.md

 ## How to get started

-For the input, either a single csv file or a
+For the input, either a single csv file or a directory of individual files each containing raw text will do.

 ### LLM based